pchemguy/SQLite-SQL-Tutorial/Patterns Surrogate Variables.md

 SELECT * FROM folders;
 ~~~

-Suppose we wish to turn it into a library query (as discussed [ealier]( /patterns/decoupling-sql)), which should split a generic string.
-For now, we ignore special cases, such as presense of backslashes and double quotes within the terms.
-Query input - the string to be split and the delimiter; query output - a list of terms.
-Let us further rewrite the query above as follows.
+Suppose we wish to turn it into a library query (as discussed [earlier]( /patterns/decoupling-sql)), which should split a generic string.
+For now, we ignore the potential presence of certain characters, such as backslashes and double quotes within the terms.
+Query interface:

+  - input - the string to be split and the delimiter;
+  - output - a list of terms.

+While we can parameterize the query above, let us, first, rewrite it as follows:

 ~~~sql
 WITH